adolenc/cl-neovim/README.md

 API
 ---
 Package basically exports every function exposed by neovim's api.
-You can find the full listing in [api.lisp](https://github.com/adolenc/cl-neovim/blob/master/api.lisp).
+You can find the full listing in [api.lisp](https://github.com/adolenc/cl-neovim/blob/master/api.lisp#L42-L158) (first string argument is the name).

 Some things are renamed for nicer interface though.
 Specifically:
 - underscores are replaced with hyphens;
 - names starting with `vim_` have that prefix removed (except for `vim_eval`);
 - `get_` and `set_` are removed from names.

 For instance, `vim_get_current_line` is now just `current-line` and `buffer_get_line` becomes `buffer-line`.

 Setter functions (those with `set` in their names) are implemented as inversions of their respective `get` counterparts via `setf` macro.
-For example, to set current line to "some new line", you would use `(setf (nvim:current-line) "some new line")`.
+So, to set current line to "some new line", you would use `(setf (nvim:current-line) "some new line")`.

 Contributions
 -------------